Skip to main content

 File Transfer Settings

-The Advanced Machine Properties File Transfer Settings category are only available for IBM i, MCP, OS 2200, UNIX, Windows, and z/OS machines.
+The Advanced Machine Properties File Transfer Settings category is available only for IBM i, MCP, OS 2200, UNIX, Windows, and z/OS machines.
 For information on configuration for File Transfer jobs, refer to File Transfer Job Details.

 note

-The File Transport Port Number (TLS), Support TLS for SMAFT Server Communications, and Support TLS for SMAFT Agent Communications settings will be available only if the LSAM currently supports TLS Security for SMA File Transfer jobs.
+The File Transport Port Number (TLS), Support TLS for SMAFT Server Communications, and Support TLS for SMAFT Agent Communications settings are available only if the agent currently supports TLS security for SMA File Transfer jobs.

 • File Transfer Role: Determines if the machine is allowed to process SMA File Transfer jobs.
 If allowed, the machine must be configured to send and/or receive.
-Valid values include:
+Valid values:

 • None